Indonesian rescuers find no survivors in wreckage of crashed plane

 There were 44 adult passengers, five children and infants and five crew on the short-haul flight from provincial capital Jayapura south to Oksibil.

-The twin turboprop aircraft was also carrying about $470,000 as part of a village assistance program.
+The twin turboprop aircraft was also carrying about $470,000 as part of a village assistance programme.

 Poor infrastructure in the province means aid money is often flown in by air, said Abu Sofjan, spokesman for the national postal service, four of whose workers were among the passengers.